HDeDeDe/shadow/README.md

 # Shadow Engine
-Shadow is a game engine built on lua 5.4.2 and raylib 4.0.0 with the goal of being easy to use and easy to port.
+Shadow is a game engine built on lua 5.4.2, raylib 4.0.0, and Dear imgui 1.87 with the goal of being easy to use and easy to port.

 ## Requirements
 [VSCode](https://code.visualstudio.com/) (peferably)